ibmcloudprivate2/xplore/dotnet/readme.md

 docker push mycluster.icp:8500/jaricdev/aspnetmvcapp:1.0
 ```

-You should see the image pushed into ICP private docker repo using Menu/Platform/Images
+You should see the image being pushed into ICP private docker repo using Menu/Platform/Images

-You are not all set and you can follows the instructions in [Build, Test and Deploy a docker ASPNET MVC Core application](https://github.com/ibmcloudprivate2/dotnet/tree/master/samples/sample_aspnetmvc)
+this tutorial is based on [Build, Test and Deploy a docker ASPNET MVC Core application](https://github.com/ibmcloudprivate2/dotnet/tree/master/samples/sample_aspnetmvc)